HandBrake/HandBrake-docs/source/docs/en/latest/technical/old-ipod-support.markdown

 HandBrake doesn't add this by default, but if you have an older classic iPod, you can turn it on by selecting the "iPod 5G Support" checkbox located under the Destination chooser.

-This is only available for MP4 files
+This is only available for MP4 files.